clammyface/Mock-Chatbot-Apps-Script-CLASP-/README.md

 # 🧠 Likhai Assistant – GPT-Powered AI for Google Sheets

-Likhai Assistant is a smart, GPT-powered AI companion for Google Sheets built by **Akash Rathi**.
-It brings conversational intelligence and spreadsheet automation together — letting users summarize, generate tables, and auto-suggest dashboards with simple natural language prompts.
+**Likhai Assistant** is an intelligent, GPT-powered chatbot for Google Sheets built by **Akash Rathi**.
+It brings seamless natural language processing to spreadsheets — allowing users to summarize data, ask questions, generate tables, and auto-create dashboards right from a sidebar.

 ---

-## ✨ Features
+## ✨ Key Features

-- 🔍 **Custom Formula**: Use `=LIKHAI("summarize revenue trend", A1:D10)` directly in cells to get insights.
+- 🔍 **Custom Formula**
+  Use `=LIKHAI("summarize revenue trend", A1:D10)` to get insights on spreadsheet data directly in cells.

-- 💬 **Chat Sidebar**: An interactive HTML sidebar lets users chat with GPT-3.5 right inside the spreadsheet.
+- 💬 **Interactive Chat Sidebar**
+  A sleek, WhatsApp-style chat UI inside Google Sheets.
+Supports multi-turn dialogue, shows loading spinners, and retains message history.

+- 🧠 **Context-Aware Chat**
+  Auto-includes selected table data in your prompt so GPT can answer contextually.

-- 📋 **Prompt-Based Table Generation**: Enter a prompt like "Make a 7-day study plan" and generate a markdown table into a new sheet.
+- 📋 **Prompt-Based Table Generator**
+  Describe any structure in plain English — e.g. “Make a 6-week physics study plan” — and Likhai generates a usable markdown table inserted into a new sheet.

-- 📊 **Dashboard Helper**: Select data, then ask Likhai to suggest and auto-create charts like bar or line graphs.
-- 🔐 **Works with OpenAI API Key**: Securely stored via script properties (not in source code).
+- 📊 **Dashboard Generator**
+  Select any data, ask "suggest charts," and it creates labeled column/bar charts with headings and axis labels.

+- 📈 **Persistent Conversation History**
+  Keeps the last 10 turns stored for continued conversations.

+- ⏳ **Smart Loading State**
+  Prevents multiple submissions, shows spinner while LLM responds.

+- 🛠 **Logging for Interactions**
+  Every query + response is logged in a `Likhai Logs` sheet for easy review.

+- 🔐 **Secure Key Management**
+  Uses a script property to store the API key securely.
+Now integrated with **LiteLLM (GPT-4o-mini)**.

 ---

 ## 🔧 Built With

-- 🧠 OpenAI GPT-3.5 API (can switch to GPT-4 if available)
+- 🧠 [LiteLLM](https://dev-litellm.leadschool.in/) GPT-4o-mini model (secure, internal endpoint)
-- 📄 Google Apps Script for backend logic
+- 📄 Google Apps Script (backend + formula handler)
-- 🧩 HTML + Sidebar UI for chat
+- 💬 HTML + CSS (for styled sidebar UI with chat bubbles)
-- 🚀 CLASP (`clasp`) for local GitHub integration
+- 🚀 [CLASP](https://github.com/google/clasp) (command-line Apps Script deploy tool)

 ---

 ## 🛠 Deployment Guide

-> This setup assumes you already have a Google Apps Script project created or use the provided script ID.
+> This setup assumes you have Apps Script linked via `clasp` or want to clone and push changes.

 ```bash
 # 1. Clone this repo